champred/diffusers/examples/inference/readme.md

 After the model has been exported, update line 15 in `save_onnx.py` to point to the exported path.

-## Create ONNX files
+### Create ONNX files
+**Note: ONNX export appears to currently be broken.**

 This step requires a [Hugging Face token](https://huggingface.co/settings/tokens) if you are not importing a local model.
-All ONNX files are created in a folder named onnx in `examples/inference`.
+All ONNX files are created in a folder named `onnx`.
+You can modify the script to download a different model if you wish.

 ```bash
 huggingface-cli login